A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: Related Work

 \cut{ This is a manifestation of numerical instability of the discretization of the underlying PDE. }

-There has been work on training deep networks using limited numerical precision (e.g., half precision) \cite{courbariaux2014training,gupta2015deep}.
+There has been work on training deep networks using limited numerical precision (e.g., half precision) \citep{courbariaux2014training,gupta2015deep}.
 The purpose of these works is to introduce schemes to retain accuracy, which is well known to be reduced significantly when lowering precision to these levels.
 Different from this literature, we show an unknown fact: errors just in the last bit of floating point representations result in significant divergence.
 This is to provide evidence of numerical instability resulting from learning rate choices.

+Recently, the PDE-based theory for numerical stability introduced in this paper was applied to study and stabilize the training of Neural Implicit Models, i.e., neural networks that represent geometric objects (e.g., surfaces) that are now heavily used in computer vision and computer graphics \cite{yang2024stabilizing}.

-{\bf Edge of Stability (EoS)}: Since the publication of our conference version \cite{sun2022surprising}, we discovered a link between restrained instabilites and a recently discovered phenomena called the Edge of Stability (EoS) \cite{DBLP:journals/corr/abs-2103-00065}, and thus our theory sheds insight into EoS.
-In \cite{DBLP:journals/corr/abs-2103-00065}, it is reported empirically that training of deep networks through gradient descent (GD) does not obey predictions from classical optimization theory.
+{\bf Edge of Stability (EoS)}: Since the publication of our conference version \citep{sun2022surprising}, we discovered a link between restrained instabilities and a recently discovered phenomena called the Edge of Stability (EoS) \citep{DBLP:journals/corr/abs-2103-00065}, and thus our theory sheds insight into EoS.
+In \citep{DBLP:journals/corr/abs-2103-00065}, it is reported empirically that training of deep networks through gradient descent (GD) does not obey predictions from classical optimization theory.
 Classical theory predicts that optimization is stable when the sharpness (maximum eigenvalue of the Hessian) is less than 2/lr (where lr is the learning rate).
 However, GD of deep networks increases its sharpness to above 2/lr and then oscillates slightly above this value.
-This suggests a new theory is needed and hence several works aim to provide a theory \cite{DBLP:journals/corr/abs-2002-09572,https://doi.org/10.48550/arxiv.2204.11326,https://doi.org/10.48550/arxiv.2204.01050,https://doi.org/10.48550/arxiv.2209.15594,https://doi.org/10.48550/arxiv.2207.12678}.
+This suggests a new theory is needed and hence several works aim to provide a theory \citep{DBLP:journals/corr/abs-2002-09572,https://doi.org/10.48550/arxiv.2204.11326,https://doi.org/10.48550/arxiv.2204.01050,https://doi.org/10.48550/arxiv.2209.15594,https://doi.org/10.48550/arxiv.2207.12678}.
+Note that \cite{NEURIPS2018_6651526b} first discovered that GD converges to the local minima with sharpness close to 2/lr.